 The Company recognizes revenues when control of the promised goods or services are transferred to our customers, in an amount that reflects the consideration that we expect to be entitled to in exchange for those goods or services.
-We generate all of our revenue from contracts with customers, ranging from multi-year agreements to purchase orders.
+We generate all of our revenue from contracts with customers, ranging from purchase orders to multi-year agreements.